Accounts Receivable Factoring

 • How you report factoring expenses as deductions on your business tax returns.
 Factoring expenses, such as set-up fees and commissions are tax deductible.
 However, the way you report them is different based on whether you retain ownership of the receivables or sell them to the factoring company.

 The general rule is that, if you sell accounts receivable to a factoring company, your company will report the amount received as income.
 If you retain the accounts receivable and receive an advance from the factoring company, that is not considered income for tax purposes.
+Given the IRS's focus on reducing taxpayer compliance burden, it's essential to ensure accurate reporting.
 The best option is to have an experienced tax professional review your factoring agreement and ensure you are reporting properly.

 Do You Have a Tax Lien Against Your Company?